Accounting - Extended Learning Opportunities

 Council on Accountancy

-The Department of Accountancy is proud of its affiliation with the Council on Accountancy, a group of over fifty accounting and financial executives who serve as advisors to the department.
+The Department of Accounting is proud of its affiliation with the Council on Accountancy, a group of over fifty accounting and financial executives who serve as advisors to the department.
 This group works closely with the faculty of the department in providing quality educational and professional opportunities for students and attracting superior students to the Canisius Accounting programs.
 The council has been instrumental in the creation of an endowment of over $4 million that provides scholarships for upper-class accounting, accounting information systems, and graduate students.
 The department also offers a program that affords opportunities for a paid summer work experience.
-Other programs include advising students through a mentoring program, hosting students for breakfast meetings with professionals and mock job interviews.
+Other programs include advising students through a mentoring program, hosting students for breakfast meetings with professionals, and mock job interviews.
 The council also assists the department in developing new programs and courses and job placement for graduates.

 Accounting Experience Program

 Members of the Council on Accountancy help students find accounting positions.
 These positions are available in public accounting firms, industry, financial institutions, and the government sector.

 Clubs & Activities

-The Accounting Society, a student-run organization, is extremely active and organizes numerous professional explorations and social events throughout the year.
-Events include Meet the Accountants Night, the Accounting Banquet, workshops on resume writing and interviewing skills, holiday parties, and baseball outings.
-The society also sponsors presentations by members of the local accounting and business communities.
+The Accounting Society, a student-run organization, is extremely active and organizes numerous professional and social events throughout the academic year.
+The society's events include the Accounting Banquet, 'welcome back' picnics, workshops on resume writing and interviewing skills, holiday parties, golf outings, and several professional panels.
+Also, the society continuously works with Canisius alumni to sponsor presentations by members of the local accounting and business communities.
+As one of the most active clubs on campus, the Accounting Society is a great way for students to foster relationships with their fellow classmates, build their networks with alumni and other business professionals, and gain leadership experiences by serving as executive board members for the society.